alopez/alopez.github.com/prospective.md

 If you are an MSc, MInf, or undergraduate student, the most likely way for us to work together is during your thesis project.
 You are welcome to contact me during the allocation phase for these projects.
 However, allocation is not decided by me, so I cannot make any guarantees that we will work together.

-## Prospective undergraduate, Master's, or postdoctoral researchers
+## Prospective undergraduate or MSc student researchers
-**I do not have openings for undergraduate or Master's student researchers** and therefore do not reply to emails about them.
+**I do not have openings for undergraduate or MSc student researchers** and therefore do not reply to emails about them.

 ## Prospective interns and visitors
 **I do not have any openings for internships** and therefore do not reply to emails about them.